AsianKoala/nvim/README.md

 If on Arch, here is the command to install the required packages.

-`yay -S python python-pywal fzf ripgrep texlive-most zathura zathura-pdf-mupdf nerd-fonts-ibm-plex-mono`
+`yay -S python python-pywal fzf ripgrep pandoc texlive-most zathura zathura-pdf-mupdf nerd-fonts-ibm-plex-mono`

 ## Install